Imperialism vs Colonialism

 This definition underscores the integral role colonialism played in developing and expanding capitalism, particularly European capitalism.

-It highlights how European nations’ economic structures and growth were significantly fueled by the resources, labor, and markets obtained through colonial ventures.
+It highlights how European nations’ economic structures and growth were significantly fueled by the resources, labour, and markets obtained through colonial ventures.

 Colonialism Forms